jundalisay/spblist/content/en/social/economics/principles/part-3/chapter-02b.md

 But as we have seen, this merely by gets the economy going by making wage-earners* work for free.

-> *In the business model of the Roman empire, it would be like the emperor advertising the barren lands of the Middle East and Saharan Africa as profitable to conquer in order to create employment for his legions.
-This would then force their legions to work doubly hard to conquer those territories which produce so little value, leading those legions towards mutiny, being 'woke' and then starting a 'cancel culture' against the Emperor.
+{{< f f="*In the business model of the Roman empire, it would be like the emperor advertising the barren lands of the Middle East and Saharan Africa as profitable to conquer in order to create employment for his legions.
+This would then force their legions to work doubly hard to conquer those territories which produce so little value, leading those legions towards mutiny, being 'woke' and then starting a 'cancel culture' against the Emperor." >}}

 Thus, Keynesian economics solves recessions by making workers work for free bit by bit.
 Sooner or later, the low real-wages then become unbearable and become slave wages or what Keynes calls 'marginal disutility of employment'.